Vanss472/meckycreus_wordpress/README.md

     $ git push heroku staging:master

+Open the application in a browser:

+    $heroku open

 ## Usage

 Because a file cannot be written to Heroku's file system, updating and installing plugins or themes should be done locally and then pushed to Heroku.